bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-interface-metadata/erc721InterfaceMetadata.md

 ## ERC721 Metadata Functions

 ### name
 The function `name` (line 16) returns the name of the token collection.
 A token collection means all tokens created with your ERC721 token contract implementation.
-They will all have this name, regardless of their tokenId.
+Every token in this collection will have this name, regardless of their tokenId.

 ### symbol
 The function `symbol` (line 21) returns the symbol of the token collection.